All Episodes

 But I'll tell you, when it's hot and the air conditioning isn't on, it's tough to get cool.

-So I I can handle it.
+So I can handle it.

-Uh we have our port deal update coming up soon in this hour, ladies and gentlemen.
+We have our port deal update coming up soon in this hour, ladies and gentlemen.

 First, in addition, these stories now just keep rolling off the press at us.

-Get this scores of illegal aliens.
+Scores of illegal aliens.

-Scores of illegal aliens working as cooks, laborers, janitors, even foreign language instructors, have been seized at military bases around the country in the past year, raising concerns in some quarters about security and troop safety.
+Scores of illegal aliens working as cooks, laborers, janitors, even foreign language instructors have been seized at military bases around the country in the past year, raising concerns in some quarters about security and troop safety.

 The aliens did not work directly for the military, but rather for private contractors.